SQream/sqream_docs/reference/sql_data_types.rst

 ``DATETIME`` values are formatted as string literals conforming to `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_, for example ``'1955-11-05 01:26:00'``.

-SQream DB will attempt to guess if the string literal is a date or datetime based on context, for example when used in date-specific functions.
+SQream DB attempts to guess if the string literal is a date or datetime based on context, for example when used in date-specific functions.

 Size
 ^^^^^^